Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 The evidence is a normalizing constant for the posterior probability given model $H$.
-If we want to compare two different models, $H_A$ and $H_B$, the Bayes factor can be used to determine which model favored
+If we want to compare two different models, $H_A$ and $H_B$, the Bayes factor can be used to determine which model favored {according to the Bayes factor \eqref{Eq:bayes factor}.} If {$\mathcal{B}_{AB}$} is greater than $1$, then the model $H_A$ is favored over $H_B$.